-This is not a conference about pooling and sharing.
+This was not a conference about pooling and sharing.
 For twenty years Europeans have launched initiative after initiative designed to improve the mass and manoeuvre of Europe’s armed forces.
 Almost all have failed, and the security and defence of Europe is now at risk.
 What will it take for Europe to become defence serious?
-This two day, high level event will ask hard questions about, and consider radical futures, for European armed forces in the twenty first century.
-The specific question the conference will address is as follows:
+This two day, high level event asked hard questions about, and consider radical futures, for European armed forces in the twenty first century.
+The specific question the conference addressed was:

 Given the worst case, what armed forces will European countries need to have by 2030 and how to get them?

 After all, Europe’s world is changing and not for the better.
 Russia’s annexation of parts of Ukraine to the East.
 The rise of IS/Daesh to Europe’s south.
 American military overstretch and growing frustration with the lack of European burden-sharing.
 The shift in the balance of military power from the liberal West to illiberal powers the world over.
 All point to fundamental strategic change and the role and value of military power in the twenty first century world order.
 Is a major war again possible in Europe?
 What role would European armed forces play in a major war in Asia-Pacific?
 What if the US is too over-stretched to guarantee Europe’s defence?

 Such change also raises fundamental questions about the future of European militaries.